-The Board of Education has again planned a consultative budget process for the 2020-2021 school year.
-The process has been modified this year to allow for stakeholder input, in February 2020, in advance of Ministry funding announcements, and before staff finalizes the preliminary budget submission to the Board.
+The Board of Education has again prepared a consultative budget process for the 2021-2022 school year.
+Beginning last year, the process was modified to provide stakeholder input in February, in advance of Ministry funding announcements, and before staff finalizes the preliminary budget submission to the Board.
 We appreciate all comments and input while we work closely with our partner groups within the confines of our contracts and available resources.
-To seek broad and thorough input, the Board has also engaged in a series of meetings with partner groups and made several presentations throughout the year to inform stakeholders about the budget.
+To seek broad and thorough input, the Board has also engaged in a series of meetings with all partner groups and made several presentations throughout the year to inform stakeholders about the budget.

-The Board is committed to transparency and certainty and is seeking input while maintaining a stable and sustainable proposed budget for 2020-2021.
-Taxpayer Accountability Principles are an important aspect of practice adopted by the Board and staff in the preparation of the annual budget.
-The proposed budget will provide certainty to ensure long-term stability and sustainability.
-Through our Directions 2020 developed goals and objectives we are committed to helping students achieve success, enhancing learning through technology, and fostering a sustainable educational organization - all within a changing landscape of provincial funding.
+The Board is committed to transparency and Taxpayer Accountability Principles are an important aspect of this practice as adopted by the Board and staff in the preparation of the annual budget.

+The global pandemic has had an impact on all of us and certainly in the delivery of educational services.
+We continue to strive to deliver on a budget that provides certainty to ensure long-term stability and sustainability despite the challenging circumstances.
+Guided by our refreshed goals and objectives under Directions 2025, we are fully committed to achieving student success, developing the educated citizen, and continuing to foster sustainable educational organization - all within a changing landscape of provincial funding and this pandemic.

 We invite you to learn about the budget process, engage in the consultation and contribute feedback.
 Help deepen our collective understanding and identify the challenges and opportunities.
-Share your ideas on how we can make the best use of the limited funds available for our children, families, employees and communities while advancing the school district and sustaining our mission.
+Share your ideas on how we can make the best use of the restricted funds available for our children, families, employees and communities while advancing the school district and sustaining our mission.
 Your input will help guide the Board's decisions and actions.